puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ]
 ````

-NOTE: Ignoring a particular Class resource only ignores the resource representing the Class, as it appears inside the catalog.
+>**Note:** Ignoring a particular Class resource only ignores the resource representing the Class, as it appears inside the catalog.
 It does not (as you might have hoped) exclude all resources declared inside that class.
-It just ignores the attributes (parameters) of the Class itself.
+It just ignores the attributes (parameters) of the class itself.

 #### Generate a report

-Taking the overview JSON output from the Catalog Preview tool, pass it through the Preview Report generator to get a nice HTML report of the run.
+Taking the overview JSON output from the catalog preview module, pass it through the Preview Report generator to get a nice HTML report of the run.
 It might be a good idea to run a simple webserver with Apache or Nginx to be able to view these reports remotely.

 ```
 cd ~/prosvc-preview_report
 sudo ./preview_report.rb -f ~/catalog_preview_overview-baseline.json -w /var/www/catalog_preview/overview-baseline.html
 ```

-> NOTE: Save this first report!
-It will act as the starting metric that you will compare your progress against.
+> **Note:** Save this first report!
+It acts as the starting metric which you will compare your progress against.
 >
-> NOTE: For maximum awesomeness, automate the Catalog Preview run and the Report processor run in a cron job or via a webhook on your control repository!
+> For maximum awesomeness, automate the catalog preview run and the Report processor run in a cron job or via a webhook on your control repository!

 ## Start fixing issues

 ### 1. Start with the issue that is causing the most catalog compilation failures

- For example, in Puppet 3, the `=~` operator works if the left item is `undef`, in Puppet 4 it will cause a compilation failure.
+ For example, in Puppet 3, the `=~` operator works if the left item is `undef`, in Puppet 4 it causes a compilation failure.

   ```puppet
   $foo = undef
   if $foo =~ 'bar' { do something } # This works in Puppet 3, but not Puppet 4.
   ```

-### 2. Create a new branch off of `future_production` that is named after the issue being fixed
+### 2. Create a new branch from `future_production` that is named after the issue being fixed

 ```shell
 git checkout future_production